Make your first call

 SendBirdCallListenerevent handler isn’t registered, a user can't receive an

-onRingingcallback event, thus recommended to add this handler at the initialization of the app.
+onRingingcallback event.
+Thus, this handler should be added at the initialization of the app.
 Also, a

 SendBirdCallListenerevent handler is automatically removed when the app closes by default.

-CallOptions object to choose initial call configuration, such as audio or video capabilities, video settings, and mute settings.
+SendBirdCall.dial() method.
+To choose initial call configuration such as as audio or video capabilities, video settings, and mute settings, use the

 directCall.end() method.
 If the call is accepted, a media session will automatically be established by the Calls SDK.